jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 A Decorator based design might be a good mechanism for automation.
 For example, Starbuzz R&D might design an automated barista that makes drinks based upon instructions programmed in each concrete class.

 # Decorator Pros and Cons
+There is no perfect design pattern.
+There are always tradeoffs and considerations.
+Here are a few for Decorator.

 ## Cons
 Decorator won’t replace all inheritance.
 It can layer additional behaviors to methods in an existing interface, but it can’t extend a class with new methods.
 A pizza is still a pizza regardless of how many toppings you put on it.

 Composable behavior may be more difficult to diagnose with Decorator.
 This is the first major design pattern where behavior has been distributed across several classes.
-While it should be simple to understand individual concrete classes in a Decorator design, the responsibility to orchestrate observable behavior resides in the `Configurer` in composing the objects from those classes correctly.
+While it should be simple to understand concrete classes individually in a Decorator design, the responsibility to orchestrate observable behavior resides in the `Configurer` in composing the objects from those concrete classes correctly.

 Integration or acceptance tests may be needed to confirm that desired behavior emerges when the objects are composed.
 However, since the number of possible configurations is infinite, it’s impossible to create tests for all possible scenarios.

 ## Pros
-Decorator’s composable behavior is also a pro.
+Decorator’s composable behavior is a double-edged sword.
+It's also a pro.
 Behavior is not statically locked into place as is the case with inheritance.
 When new behavior is desired, it may be a relatively simple matter of a new composition of objects instantiated from the existing classes in the design.
-Behavior can be updated at runtime as well.
+New behavior can be configured at runtime as well.

 Sometimes new behavior is beyond the scope of a new composition.
 New behavior may require new core feature or decorator classes.
 It should be obvious where a new concrete class resides in the design.
 And as soon as the class is defined, the IDE or the compiler will scream which methods need to be implemented.
 Existing concrete classes can be implementation references to provide examples for new concrete class implementations.

 The classes can be unit tested with ease.
 The classes in my Starbuzz design generally only need one test to confirm the label content that they produce.
-Even the abstract `Flavor` class can be unit tested with a dependency upon a [test double](https://martinfowler.com/bliki/TestDouble.html) without depending upon another concrete class in the design.
+Even the abstract _`Flavor`_ class can be unit tested with a dependency upon a [test double](https://martinfowler.com/bliki/TestDouble.html) without depending upon another concrete class in the design.

 There may be many concrete classes in a Decorator design, but the concrete classes tend to be independent.
 They don’t depend upon or know about each other.
 Therefore, new concrete classes can be added without fear of breaking existing classes.
 It’s also easier to identify and remove deprecated classes when they are no longer needed without impacting the rest of the design.

 # Summary
 Decorator is an alternative to inheritance, but it is not a complete replacement.
-But when desired behavior includes multiple combinations, possibly chosen by the customer or even the user, then it might just be the right tool for the job.
+When desired behavior includes multiple option combinations, possibly chosen by the customer or even the user, then it might just be the right tool for the job.

 # References
 There are many online resources with diagrams and implementations in different programming languages.
 Here are some free resources: